James Morris (footballer, born 2001)

-James William Morris (born 23 November 2001) is an English professional footballer who plays as a left-back for club Watford.
+James William Morris (born 23 November 2001) is an English professional footballer who plays as a left-back for League One club Leyton Orient.

 Career

+Southampton

 Morris signed his first professional contract with Southampton in August 2020, having been with his boyhood club since joining at Under-10's.

 On 4 June 2021, Southampton announced their retained list which confirmed Morris had been released.

+Watford

 Having impressed while on trial, Morris signed for Watford on a one-year contract with the option of another year on 2 August 2021.

 Morris made his professional debut in the FA Cup third round against Leicester City on 8 January 2022, playing the full 90 minutes in a 4–1 defeat.

 In March 2022, Morris signed a new two-year deal with the club and the following April signed an extension until the summer of 2026.

+Leyton Orient

+On 2 February 2026, Morris joined League One club Leyton Orient on an initial two-and-a-half year deal.